11th Armored Cavalry Regiment: 1st Squadron

 On 12 March 1916, the regiment received orders to join General John J. Pershing as part of the Mexican Punitive Expedition to pursue Pancho Villa.
 Nine days later, the 1st Squadron led the way, arriving in Mexico on 21 March.
 Later, the 1st Squadron rode 22 hours straight to the rescue of United States forces besieged in Parral.

 Soldiers from India Battery ADA, 1st Squadron, 11th ACR participate in Stinger missile live fire over the skies of Ft.
 Irwin, California.

 The 11th ACR was not deployed during World War I. During this period, 1st Squadron conducted port operations in Newport News, Virginia.
 After the Armistice, the regiment, with its predominantly black horses, was stationed at the Presidio of Monterey, in California.
 The Army reorganizations for World War II eliminated the horse cavalry in 1940 and 1st Squadron traded in "saddles and hooves" for "tracks and steel".
 The regiment was inactivated 15 July 1942.
 The personnel and equipment of the former 1st and 2nd Squadrons was combined to form the newly designated 11th Tank Battalion, which later fought at the Battle of the Bulge.

 On 1 April 1951, the regiment was reactivated as the 11th Armored Cavalry Regiment, as part of the build-up for the Korean War.
-The regiment served in Fort Carson in Colorado and Fort Knox in Kentucky, until deploying to Germany to replace the 6th ACR along the Czechoslovakian border.
+The regiment served in Fort Carson in Colorado and Fort Knox in Kentucky, until deploying to Germany to replace the 6th ACR along the Czechoslovak border.

 In July 1964, 1st Squadron, along with the regiment, transferred to Fort Meade, Maryland.
 In 1966, the regiment deployed to Vietnam.
 The 1st Squadron earned the Valorous Unit Awards (twice), the Republic of Vietnam Cross of Gallantry (three times), and the Presidential Unit Citation.
 It was during the Vietnam War that the 11th ACR was granted authorization to wear its distinctive unit patch.

 President Barack Obama awarded Alpha Troop of the 1st Squadron the Presidential Unit Citation on 20 October 2009, in recognition of a rescue mission 26 March 1970.

 In February 1971, 1st Squadron was inactivated, then reactivated in May 1972, at Downs Barracks in Fulda, Germany.